Please enable JavaScript to use CodeHS

 Impacts of Computing: Introduction

-Students will be able to explain how technology and culture influence each other and create a Scratch project showing a past technology, its present version, and an improvement idea.
+Students will be able to explain how technology and culture influence each other and create a project showing a past technology, its present version, and and its positive and negative impacts.

 Students will demonstrate how to stay safe online by practicing secure habits and understanding the tools and technologies that protect their information.